kyeser/bibliographies/sound-studies.md

 * Schafer, R. Murray.
 1994. [*The Soundscape: Our Sonic Environment and the Tuning of the World*](https://www.amazon.com/Soundscape-R-Murray-Schafer/dp/0892814551/).
 Rochester, VT: Destiny Books.
 * Schwartz, Hillel.
 2011. [*Making Noise: From Babel to the Big Bang and Beyond*](https://www.amazon.com/Making-Noise-Babel-Bang-Beyond/dp/1935408127).
 New York: Zone Books.
 * Sexton, Jamie, ed.
 2007. [*Music, Sound and Multimedia: From the Live to the Virtual*](https://www.amazon.co.uk/Music-Sound-Multimedia-Virtual-Moving/dp/0748625348).
 Edinburgh: Edinburgh University Press.
 * Sterne, Jonathan.
-2003. [*The Audible Past: Cultural Origins of Sound Reproduction*](https://www.amazon.com/Audible-Past-Cultural-Origins-Reproduction/dp/082233013X/).
+2003. *The Audible Past: Cultural Origins of Sound Reproduction*.
 Durham, NC: Duke University Press.
 * ———.
 2006. “[The MP3 as Cultural Artifact](http://sterneworks.org/mp3.pdf).” *New Media & Society* 8 (5): 825–42.
 * ———.
 2012. *MP3: The Meaning of a Format*.
 Durham, NC: Duke University Press.
-* Sterne, Jonathan, ed.
+* ———, ed.
 2012. *The Sound Studies Reader*.
 New York: Routledge.
+* ———.
+2015.
+“The Stereophonic Spaces of Soundscape.”
+In *Living Stereo: Histories and Cultures of Multichannel Sound*, edited by Paul Théberge, Kyle Devine, and Tom Everrett, 65–83.
+New York: Bloomsbury.
 * Stocker, Michael.
 2013. *Hear Where We Are: Sound, Ecology, and Sense of Place*.
 New York: Springer.
 * Suisman, David.
 2009. *Selling Sounds: The Commercial Revolution in American Music*.
 Cambridge, MA: Harvard University Press.
 * Suisman, David, and Susan Strasser, eds.
 2010. *Sound in the Age of Mechanical Reproduction*.
 Philadelphia: University of Pennsylvania Press.
 * Summers, Tim.
 2016. *Understanding Video Game Music*.
 Foreword by James Hannigan.
 Cambridge: Cambridge University Press.
 * Szendy, Peter.
 (2001) 2008. *Listen: A History of Our Ears*.
 Translated by Charlotte Mandell.
 New York: Fordham University Press.
+* Théberge, Paul, Kyle Devine, and Tom Everrett, eds.
+2015. *Living Stereo: Histories and Cultures of Multichannel Sound*.
+New York: Bloomsbury.
 * Thompson, Emily.
 2002. *The Soundscape of Modernity: Architectural Acoustics and the Culture of Listening in America, 1900–1933*.
 Cambridge, MA: The MIT Press.
 * Thompson, Marie, and Ian Biddle, eds.
 2013. *Sound, Music, Affect: Theorizing Sonic Experience*.
 New York: Bloomsbury.
 * Thorau, Christian, and Hansjakob Ziemer, eds.
 2019. *The Oxford Handbook of Music Listening in the 19th and 20th Centuries*.
 New York: Oxford University Press.